Rhythm & Vines: Episode 22 (2024)

+Episode 22 took place on the last three days of December 2024.
+It featured Ice Spice, Pendulum (DJ Set), RL Grime, and Dave Dobbyn.

+Episode 23 (2025)

+Episode 23 took place on the last three days of December 2025.
+It featured Kid Cudi, Turnstile, Mozey, L.A.B, Maribou State, 070 Shake, Lee Mvtthews, Sota, Wilkinson, Cyril, Kanine, Notion, and Montell2099.

+Episode 24 (2026)

+Episode 24 will take place on the last three days of December 2026.
+It will feature John Summit, KI/KI, Netsky, 1991, Benee, Luude, Mall Grab, Dave Dobbyn, and Vince Staples.

+It will be the last occurrence of the festival at its original Waiohika Estate venue before it moves to a new location in 2027.

 Rhythm & Alps

 Rhythm & Alps (commonly known as R&A) is the South Island partner festival of Rhythm & Vines held in the Cardrona Valley, near Wānaka, New Zealand.

 Rhythm & Sands

 Rhythm & Sands (commonly known as R&S) was the international partner festival of Rhythm & Vines held in Ko Pha-ngan, southern Thailand.
 It ran from 2011 to 2013.